babetCode/kin325r.adrienbabet.com/content/hw/chap6prob.md

 Evaluating the right hand side and taking the square root gives
 $$ v_f = \sqrt{12.753\ \text m^2 /\text s^2} \approx 3.57\text{ m/s}. $$

-Therefore, we have
+Therefore, we have an average force of
 $$ \frac{55\text{ kg} \cdot 3.57\text{ m/s}}{0.15\text{ s}} = 1309\text{ N}. $$

-Since this is less than 1500 N, she is unlikely to break her hip.
+Since this is less than 1500 N, she is unlikely to break her hip if we assume uniform acceleration.
+However, if peak force is much greater than average force (such  as the 2x assumed in problem 2 part C), then she is much more likely to sustain a break.

 > ### B.
 > Based on your answer to the above, what could you do to reduce the risk of her fracturing her pelvis in a fall?